Milford High School (Ohio): Expansion: 1950—1970

 Milford education experienced growth following World War II.
 James H. Fley became Superintendent in 1952.
 Under Fley’s leadership, Milford expanded from one K-12 school to many different buildings.
 Milford looked to neighboring school systems to find additional classroom space.
 In the late 1950s to early 1960s, Ohio initiated a consolidation of school "districts" across the state.
 Milford merged with Miami Rural Schools and then Miamiville, encompassing education over much of Miami Township.
 Before the consolidations, Milford schooling covered five square miles.

 In 1962, a new Milford High School and Pleasant Hill Elementary, now called Charles Seipelt Elementary, joined Milford South Elementary to provide much needed space for the growing student body.
 Despite the new buildings, overcrowding continued to be a problem at the high school.

 The growth and transformation of the schools continued for the next twenty years under the direction of Boyd E. Smith, who served as Superintendent from 1965 to 1985.
 The new Milford Junior High (current high school) opened in 1966.
 Milford Schools moved the ninth grade class to join grades 7-8 at the junior high.
 The high school handled grades 10-12.

 Centralization: 1970—2000

 Student overcrowding continued into the 1970s as more families moved into the schools and Milford Schools struggled to find enough classroom space.
 In 1971, Milford Main became a middle school for sixth and seventh graders.
 Elementary grades were divided among the elementary schools while most kindergarten students attended classes in a variety of churches in the area.
 In 1978, another bond issue became necessary for the construction of more schools.
 The plan called for the construction of Boyd E. Smith Elementary and renovations or additions to Main, Miami Elementary on St. Rt.
 28, as well as the high school and junior high.
 In 1980, renovation work began at the high school (current junior high).
 On April 1, 2005, the high school was the site of a raid by Miami Township police following an undercover operation into drug trafficking at the school.

-Current MEVSD school buildings

-Milford High School's graduating classes mostly come through the MEVSD neighborhood schools: